magenta/magenta/magenta/models/music_vae/js/README.md

 `yarn run build-demo` to build the demo.

-`npm install http-server && http-server demo/` to see it working.
+`http-server demo/` to see it working.